-- a) Obligation to disqualify.
-Unless the employee's participation is authorized in accordance with paragraph 4 of this Part, the employee must not participate in a particular matter that, to the employee's knowledge, has a direct and predictable effect on the financial interests of a prospective employer with whom he or she is seeking employment.
-Disqualification is accomplished by not participating in the particular matter. - b) Notification.
-An employee who becomes aware of the need to disqualify himself or herself from participation in a particular matter should notify the person responsible for his or her assignment or the Bank's Ethics Officer.
-An employee who is responsible for his or her own assignment should take whatever steps are necessary to ensure that he or she does not participate in the matter from which he or she is disqualified.
-Appropriate oral or written notification of the employee's disqualification may be made to coworkers by the employee or a supervisor to ensure that the employee is not involved in a matter from which he or she is disqualified. - c) Documentation.
-An employee need not file a written disqualification statement unless he or she is specifically asked to do so by the Bank's Ethics Officer or a supervisor.
-However, an employee may elect to create a record of his actions by providing written notice to a supervisor or other appropriate officer. - d) Bank determination of substantial conflict.
-When the Bank determines that the employee's action in seeking employment with a particular person requires disqualification from a matter so central or critical to the performance of the employee's duties that the employee's ability to perform the duties of his or her position will be materially impaired, the Bank may take appropriate action, including termination of employment.
+A. Obligation to disqualify.
+Unless the employee's participation is authorized in accordance with paragraph 4 of this Part, the employee must not participate in a particular matter that, to the employee's knowledge, has a direct and predictable effect on the financial interests of a prospective employer with whom they are seeking employment.
+Disqualification is accomplished by not participating in the particular matter.

+- B. Notification.
+An employee who becomes aware of the need to disqualify themselves from participation in a particular matter should notify the person responsible for the employee's assignment or the Bank's Ethics Officer.
+An employee who is responsible for their own assignment should take whatever steps are necessary to ensure that they do not participate in the matter from which they are disqualified.
+Appropriate oral or written notification of the employee's disqualification may be made to coworkers by the employee or a supervisor to ensure that the employee is not involved in a matter from which the employee is disqualified. - C. Documentation.
+An employee need not file a written disqualification statement unless the employee is specifically asked to do so by the Bank's Ethics Officer or a supervisor.
+However, an employee may elect to create a record of their actions by providing written notice to a supervisor or other appropriate officer. - D. Bank determination of substantial conflict.
+When the Bank determines that the employee's action in seeking employment with a particular person requires disqualification from a matter so central or critical to the performance of the employee's duties that the employee's ability to perform the duties of their position will be materially impaired, the Bank may take appropriate action, including termination of employment.

-4. Waiver or Authorization Permitting Participation While Seeking Employment
+4. Waiver or Authorization Permitting Participation While Seeking Employment.

-- a) Waiver.
-When an employee is engaged in discussions that constitute seeking employment, the employee may participate in a particular matter that has a direct and predictable effect on the financial interest of a prospective employer only after receiving a written waiver issued under the authority of 18 U.S.C.§ 208 (b) (1).
-The requirements for a waiver are described in paragraph 4 of Part I. - b) Authorization by Bank.
-Where an employee is seeking employment and a reasonable person would be likely to question the employee's impartiality if the employee were to participate in a particular matter that has a direct and predictable effect on the financial interests of the prospective employer, the employee may participate in such matters only where the Bank has authorized his or her participation after consideration of all relevant factors, including: - (1) The nature of the relationship involved. - (2) The effect that resolution of the matter would have upon the financial interests of the person involved in the relationship. - (3) The nature and importance of the employee's role in the matter, including the extent to which the employee is called upon to exercise discretion in the matter. - (4) The sensitivity of the matter.
+A. Waiver.
+When an employee is engaged in discussions that constitute seeking employment, the employee may participate in a particular matter that has a direct and predictable effect on the financial interest of a prospective employer only after receiving a written waiver issued under the authority of 18 U.S.C.§ 208(b)(1).
+The requirements for a waiver are described in paragraph 4 of Part I.

+B. Authorization by Bank.
+Where an employee is seeking employment and a reasonable person would be likely to question the employee's impartiality if the employee were to participate in a particular matter that has a direct and predictable effect on the financial interests of the prospective employer, the employee may participate in such matters only where the Bank has authorized the employee's participation after consideration of all relevant factors, including:

-- (5) The difficulty of reassigning the matter to another employee. - (6) Adjustments that may be made in the employee's duties that would reduce or eliminate the likelihood that a reasonable person would question the employee's impartiality.
+- (1) the nature of the relationship involved; - (2) the effect that resolution of the matter would have upon the financial interests of the person involved in the relationship; - (3) the nature and importance of the employee's role in the matter, including the extent to which the employee is called upon to exercise discretion in the matter; - (4) the sensitivity of the matter; - (5) the difficulty of reassigning the matter to another employee; and - (6) adjustments that may be made in the employee's duties that would reduce or eliminate the likelihood that a reasonable person would question the employee's impartiality.

-5. Disqualification Based on an Arrangement Concerning Prospective Employment or Otherwise After Negotiations
+5. Disqualification Based on an Arrangement Concerning Prospective Employment or Otherwise After Negotiations.